-Lisa Ross Board Secretary
+Lisa Ross

-Appointment of Teaching (Academic) Staff Member to the Board of Management of Inverness College UHI
+Appointment of Support Staff Member to the Board of Management of Inverness College UHI

 As you may be aware, membership of the College Board of Management includes two places for College staff members (one teaching and one support).
-The position of teaching member will become vacant at the end of March 2022 due to the term of the sitting member concluding.
+The position of support member will become vacant at the end of May 2023 due to the term of the sitting member concluding.
 The Board has a strong commitment to equality and diversity, and as with all Board vacancies, particularly welcomes Board members from those groups underrepresented on Scotland's public bodies.

 Staff members of the Board of Management are full members and have the same rights, responsibilities and obligations as other Board members.
 Staff members are not there as 'representatives' of the staff, they are there to bring knowledge and expertise of the day-to-day workings of the College into Board meetings, processes and decision-making.
+This is an excellent development opportunity for staff members.